 ...Oh, man; I started looking this up after I typed the paragraph above, and it was powered by The Print Shop.
 These were the cards:

-• OfficeMax: Another South Hills joint, at the very, very dawn of big-box stores, which didn't truly take off until a decade or so later.
+Also the dawn of: getting paid with exposure.
+The overly-snarky author of that article (did they forget their SO's birthday one year or something?) is incorrect, by the way: The Print Shop's wares were a big hit outside the kid market.
+Again: this was the beginning of do-it-yourself publishing.
+Besides being useful, it was a huge novelty.
+Speaking of novelties: - OfficeMax: Another South Hills joint, at the very, very dawn of big-box stores, which didn't truly take off until a decade or so later.
 I recall how strange everyone thought it was to have a huge, huge store dedicated to all sorts of office supplies.
 It was a big curiosity among my father and his colleagues.
 They went there like it was a theme park.
 Not to buy anything; just to gawk at the strangeness of it all.

-• Aeropostale: This is still around, of course, but its major claim to fame in the '80s, at least from my perspective, was its photo T-shirts of locations around the world, which were well-designed and rather rare by '80s printing standards.
+- Aeropostale: This is still around, of course, but its major claim to fame in the '80s, at least from my perspective, was its photo T-shirts of locations around the world, which were well-designed and rather rare by '80s printing standards.
 I had one of the Taj Mahal I loved.
 Whenever I go by an Aeropostale today, I still go in to see if they have anything similar, but their images nowadays seem limited to NYC and L.A.
 My mother preferred Banana Republic, in between hitting up the eyewear place for tinted contacts.

-• Levi's: My biggest complaint about the current revival of '80s fashion trends is that while you can, finally, get acid-wash and stonewash jeans again now, you can't get neon acid-wash jeans.
+I should try tinted contacts. - Levi's: My biggest complaint about the current revival of '80s fashion trends is that while you can, finally, get acid-wash and stonewash jeans again now, you can't get neon acid-wash jeans.
 I mean like the ones showcased by Brad's character at the start of the Generation Zero Quick Look.
 I had those jeans.
 I got them from this store.
 They also had them in light blue and light green and purple, and it is a crying shame I cannot get them again.
 The only listing I've seen has been for skinny jeans in one shade of chartreuse and a single size.
 This beauty needs to be available to the masses again.

-• Fluf 'n Stuf: I actually didn't remember this at all until paging through this album.
+- Fluf 'n Stuf: I actually didn't remember this at all until paging through this album.
 But I do recall a store - probably one of many stores, given the era - that dispensed fluffy teddy bears and big circular stickers on giant rolls that you tore off along the perforated lines one at a time.
 This was probably it.
 It was the '80s.
 You needed stickers.
 They were one of the basic food groups.

 Take a closer look at that Valentine's Day display.
 Makes me happy.

 ...Oh, man: Help-Ur-Self is in the background!
 I was right about the dispensers!
 Doesn't it look awesome!?
 Also, there's a tiny corner of a Mrs. Fields kiosk on the other side there.
 They were a real mall staple.
 You can still find some - there's one in the Portland, ME mall - but I think the quality's gone downhill.
-They seem to replicate the "fresh-baked" quality by not full baking the cookies.
+They seem to replicate the "fresh-baked" quality by not fully baking the cookies.

 Finally, one store I don't remember but should: